KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 .. figure:: media/image343.png

-    Adding a new row.
+    Adding a new row to a registry.

-Vice versa, you can delete one or more rows using the “Trash” icon |image338| in the last column.
-“Trash” button will be available if inside template there is a configuration: <CONFIGURATION name="enableDeleteRecords" value="true"/>
+You can delete one or more rows using the *Trash* icon |image338|.
+The *Trash* button will only be available if the template configuration contains the following: <CONFIGURATION name="enableDeleteRecords" value="true"/>

 .. |image338| image:: media/image344.png
    :width: 30

-It is important to click on the “Save” button |image339| to store the adjustments done in the datamart.
-“Save” button is available in Functionality bar, above table.
+After all the changes applied to the datamart click the *Save* button |image339| as shown below.

 .. |image339| image:: media/image345.png
    :width: 30